oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of joining with customer](images/image38_cust_join.png)

+    It is good practice to keep saving it by clicking on the **Save** icon on the top left (floppy disk icon).

 19. Now bring in the **AGE\_GROUP** table and use the Lookup transform.
 Link it as described below.